 JRFM supports a strict open access policy.
 All public content is available without registering.
-However, if a user wants to submit papers or reviews, or if a user wants to do a peer review, he/she must register.
-Registration enables the users to submit contributions, act as editors/peers/advisors (if applicable) and to receive notifications from JRFM abouot important news.
-This option can be disabled in the user profile, or the cancellation can be requested from the JRFM office manager, if requested by a user.
+However, if a user submits a papers or reviews, or if a user provides a peer review, he/she has to register.
+Registration enables the users to submit contributions, act as editors, peer reviewers and advisors (if applicable) and to receive notifications from JRFM about important news.
+The login data can be disabled in the user profile at any time, or the cancellation can provided from the JRFM office manager, if requested by a user.

-User registration requires entering of a name, surname and valid e-mail address.
+For registering name, surname and a valid e-mail address a compulsorily requested.
 All other data are optional.
-All personal data are considered strictly confidential and are only used for the purpopse of running this journal.
-Under no circumstances will JRFM pass personal data to third parties with the exception of legal authorities according to the conditions of law.
-The users are entitled to request the immediate and permanent deletion of their data.
+All personal data are considered strictly confidential and are only used for the purpose of producing the journal.
+Under no circumstances will JRFM pass personal data to third parties with the exception of legal authorities according to legal requirements.
+The users are entitled to request the immediate and permanent deletion of their data at any time.

-The authorship of a manuscript submitted to the JRFM is limited to people who made a significant contribution to the content submitted.
+The authorship of a manuscript submitted to JRFM is limited to people who made a significant contribution to the content submitted.
 This means that everyone and only those who substantially contribute in writing the text have to be named as a (co)author.
 JRFM encourages its authors to adhere to the best practices explained in the COPE guidelines.

-The authors are our estimated partners in the challenge to produce original and creative content.
-We trust that they submit manuscripts according to the style guide and containing an accurate representation of their results, and their objective discussion.
-If the authors use the work of others (e.g. data, texts, pictures, figures etc.), they are obliged to quote the originator properly according to the standards defined in our style guide.
-Also, the authors are obliged to point out which publications had an influence on their manuscript and cite them properly.
+The authors are highly esteemed partners in the challenge to produce original and creative contents.
+We trust that they submit manuscripts according to the style guide and containing an accurate presentation of their research results and accurate description of their objectives.
+If the authors refers to the work of others (e.g. data, texts, images, figures etc.), they are obliged to properly quote the source, according to the standards defined in our style guide to ensure the protection of intellectual property rights.

 The submitter of the manuscript is responsible to seek permission for submission from his co-authors, and to inform them about all the steps of the review process, the revision of the text and the approval of the galley files before publication.

 Finally, a word on copyright issues: The JRFM is located in Graz, Austria.
-Therefore, austrian law is applicable and the place of venue is Graz, too.
-The austrian copyright law is very restrictive, yet it gives some room for scientific quotations of text and other media.
-Being an author, please make sure that media you use (e.g. pictures, screenshots, filmstills, audio files, scans etc.) are either covered by §42f.
+Therefore, Austrian law is applicable and the place of venue is Graz.
+The Austrian copyright law is restrictive, yet it gives room for scientific quotations of text and other media.
+Being an author, please make sure that media you use (e.g. pictures, screenshots, film stills, audio files, scans etc.) are either covered by §42f.
 UrhG or approved by the current copyright holder.

-If the submitter does not enclose an explicite note stating something different, our office manager is bound to direct submissions to the editor of the issue that is currently prepared.
-He/she will never pass manuscripts submitted to third parties prior to publications without written consent of the author.
-Confidentiality is our watchword, especially in all respects concerning the double-blind peer review process.
-Thus, the office manager will never give away names of authors to peer reviewers and vice versa.
-See also our description of our peer review process.
+If the submitter does not enclose an explicit note stating something different, our office manager directly forwards the uploaded contribution to the editor of the issue the contribution is attributed to.
+The editor is not allowed to forward submitted manuscripts to third parties prior to publications without written consent of the author.
+Confidentiality is key for us, especially in all respects concerning the double-blind peer review process.
+Thus, the office manager will never disclose names of authors to peer reviewers and vice versa (see also our detailed description of our peer review process).

 The members of the advisory board are consultative partners of the editorial board in their respective field of expertise.
 When considering topics for upcoming issues, they are our preferred respondents.
 They also may be involved in the peer review process.

-Peer reviewers are esteemed partners in the quality management process of our journal.
-Their recommendations are of severe influence for both the issue editor(s) and the author(s).
+Peer-reviewers are esteemed partners in the quality management process of JRFM.
+Their recommendations are crucial for both the issue editor(s) and the author(s).
 Thus, our reviewers commit themselves to these statements:

-Objectivity shall be maintained throughout the review process, irrespective of the personal or professional bias of the reviewer.
-The reviewer may cancel his participation in the review process at any time if he considers himself to be insufficiently expert, professionally biased or personally involved.
+Objectivity shall be maintained throughout the review process.
+The reviewer may cancel their participation in the review process at any time if they consider their expertise as insufficient, professionally biased or are personally involved.

-The task of the copy editor is to maintain a consistent level of language throughout each issue.
-He/she does the proofreading and checks not only for correct grammar and spelling but also for consistency and comprehensibility of a text.
-Also, he/she checks whether the author has formatted the article according to our style guide and may request improvements.
+The copy editor is in charge of maintaining consistent linguistic and stylistic standards the published issues.
+They provide proofreading and check not only spelling and language skills but also the consistency and comprehensibility of a text.
+They check whether the author has standardised the article according to our style guide and may request improvements.

 For the time being, the journal offers its services for free for all involved parties.
 That depends, of course, on the development of our funding and the cooperation with our hosting institutions.
 Please note that the free use of the services of JRFM is a privilege, not a right.
 It may be subject to change in the future (although we do our very best to keep it as it is).

-JRFM offers advertisement space for scientific journals, monographs or anthologies in related fields, such as theology, science of religions, philosophy etc. The chief editors decide which advertisements, and how many, are published, based on the advertisement’s content and the dimension of the specific issue.
+JRFM offers advertisement space for academic journals, monographs or anthologies in fields related to the journal's focus.
+The chief editors decide which advertisements, and how many, may be published, based on the advertisement’s content and the size of the specific issue.
 Advertisements and issue content are processed as two separate areas and decisions about advertising are in no way related to editorial decisions.
-Advertisements are clearly marked as such and visually separated from the issue’s content.
+Advertisements are clearly marked as such and visually divided from the issue’s content.
 Advertisements are published both in the online and print edition of an issue.
 Advertising revenues are used exclusively for the production of JRFM.
 For more information, please contact firstname.lastname@example.org.

-This statement is subject to changes and/or addons without further notice.
+This statement is subject to changes and/or additions without further notice.